Dr. Courtney B. Smith

 Taking over Edwards' post as Director of Graduate Studies is former Chair Dr. Assefaw Bariagaber.
 Dr. Bariagaber has been a dedicated faculty member at the School of Diplomacy since its founding, and he shows no signs of slowing down anytime soon.
 During his tenure at Seton Hall, he has published Conflict and the Refugee Experience: Flight, Exile, and Repatriation in the Horn of Africa, written papers for the UN High Commission of Refugees and the UN Association of the USA, and led over 100 students through an international seminar examining conflict in the horn of Africa.
 In addition to his new position, he is currently the faculty director of the Post-Conflict State Reconstruction and Sustainability and also the Africa specializations.

-Completing the team is Dr. Fredline M'Cormack-Hale, who will continue serving as the School's Director of Online Programs.
+Kicking off her first full year as the School's Director of Online Programs is Dr. Fredline M'Cormack-Hale.
 When she's not conducting research on the role of international organizations following state collapse, Dr. M'Cormack-Hale teaches a variety of courses within the Africa and Post-Conflict State Reconstruction and Sustainability specializations.
 As the Director of Online Programs, she assists online students in maximizing their virtual Seton Hall experience.

 One of the hallmarks of the School of Diplomacy is the direct access that students have to both faculty and staff.
-Feedback, ideas and reflections are not only welcomed, but encouraged by this team that is eager to engage with students, advance learning and impact the field.
+Feedback, ideas and reflections are not only welcomed, but encouraged by these new leaders, and the faculty and staff as a whole.
+We are eager to engage with students, advance learning and impact the field.
 We can't wait to see what we will do together in 2019-2020.

 Categories: Nation and World